databendlabs/databend-docs/docs/en/sql-reference/20-sql-functions/09-geometry-functions/st-contains.md

 <FunctionDescription description="Introduced or updated: v1.2.564"/>

-Returns TRUE if a GEOMETRY object is completely inside another GEOMETRY object.
+Returns TRUE if the second GEOMETRY object is completely inside the first GEOMETRY object.

 ## Syntax